 - Power washing

-- Scrubbing with a vinegar and water solution
+- Scrubbing with a vinegar and water solution and brush

 - Acid and chemical agents (use caution)